 The discount rate used to measure the total TRS and ERS pension liability was 6.90% and 7.00%, respectively.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer and State of Georgia contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
-Based on those assumptions, the TRS and ERS pension plans fiduciary net position were projected to be available to make all projected future benefit payments of current plan members.
+Based on those assumptions, the TRS and ERS pension plans' fiduciary net position were projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the Institute's proportionate share of the net pension liability to changes in the discount rate:
+Sensitivity of the University's proportionate share of the net pension liability to changes in the discount rate:

-The following presents the University's proportionate share of the net pension liability calculated using the discount rate, as well as what the University's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower or 1-percentage-point higher than the current rate:
+The following presents the University's proportionate share of the net pension liability calculated using the discount rate of 6.90% for TRS and 7.00% for ERS, as well as what the University's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower or 1-percentage-point higher than the current rate: